Texas Pacific Land Trust: Exposure To Oil Price Recovery With 40% Upside Potential

 Low oil price environment does not affect TPL’s survival

 The operating performance of the Trust positively correlates with the production growth in the Permian Basin.
-With the current low oil price environment, major players, including Occidental Petroleum (OXY), Chevron (CVX), and Exxon Mobil (XOM), has substantially reduced capital expenditure.
+With the current low oil price environment, major players, including Occidental Petroleum (OXY), Chevron (CVX), and Exxon Mobil (XOM), have substantially reduced capital expenditure.

 In the first quarter of 2020, TPL has experienced declining operating performance.
 Its total revenue dropped from $191.3 million last year to only $96.6 million this year.
 During the same period, its operating expenses shot up from $16.1 million to more than $26 million, driven by the rise in salaries and employee expenses, and depreciation, depletion, and amortization.
 The operating profit came in at $70.5 million, a 60% year-over-year decline compared to the first quarter of 2019.
-In the short-term, we believe the Trust will continue to experience declining performance due to the reduction of the Permian Basin production.
+In the short term, we believe the Trust will continue to experience declining performance due to the reduction of the Permian Basin production.

-Although TPL would experience declining operating performance in the short-term, but with its strong balance sheet, we do not think it has any pressure.
-At the end of 2019, it had more than $303 million in cash, with no interest-bearing debt.
-It has operating lease liabilities of only $3.37 million, with an annual payment of only $500,000 to nearly $800,000.
+Although TPL would experience declining operating performance in the short term, we do not think it has any pressure due to its strong balance sheet.
+At the end of 2019, it had more than $303 million in cash with no interest-bearing debt.
+It has operating lease liabilities of only $3.37 million with an annual payment of only $500,000 to nearly $800,000.

 Source: TPL’s 10-K filing